 Many lenders provide loans for medical professionals looking to buy used medical equipment.
-Indeed, there’s a market for used equipment.
 (After all, medical machines and devices are expensive.)

-Qualifying for funds to buy used medical equipment can be trickier than other financings.
-The type and condition of the equipment will dictate the down payment, interest rate and repayment terms.
+Qualifying for funds to buy used medical equipment can be trickier than with other forms of financing.
+That’s because the equipment’s type, age and condition will dictate the down payment, interest rate and repayment terms.

 Can I Get a Medical Equipment Leasing Loan?

-There are a couple of options available for medical equipment leasing.
+A couple of options available if you’re interested in medical equipment leasing.

 Your first option is to lease the equipment outright.
 Doing so involves essentially renting it for a specified period.
-At this time, the healthcare equipment leasing companies (usually the manufacturers or a bank they partnered with) retain ownership and sell the used equipment to another business.
+At this time, the healthcare equipment leasing company (usually the manufacturer or a bank they partner with) retains ownership and sells the used equipment to another business.